watertreader/dev-ops-coursework/README.md

 All rights reserved

-All source code and software in this repository are made available under the terms of the GPU license.
+All source code and software in this repository are made available under the terms of the GNU license.